Porting Applications using Recipes

 If you have some problems (outdated recipe), try to run these commands:

-• This command will wipe your old recipe binary/source.
+• This command will delete your old recipe binary/source.

 make c.recipe-name u.recipe-name

-• This script will delete your recipe binary/source and build (fresh build).
+• This command will delete your recipe binary/source and build (fresh build).

 Search Text on Recipes